Khaaz/create-axoncore-app/README.md

 Any options you do not specify will be prompted for you to select.

 ### Examples
-`yarn create ./ axoncore-app --lib eris`
+`yarn create axoncore-app ./ --lib eris`
 `yarn create axoncore-app -l discordjs --type esm`
 `npm init axoncore-app -t commonjs`
-`npm init ./my-axoncore-project axoncore-app`
+`npm init axoncore-app ./my-axoncore-project`

 ---